MENU

 Twice’s songbook also includes a number of other songs from plays and masques, including Ben Jonson’s The Devil is an Ass and John Webster’s The Duchess of Malfi.
 Although her music teacher was likely the one who copied the songs, Twice, a Gloucester native, was this manuscript’s intended user and audience: she was expected to read not only the lyrics, but also the vocal line, and the accompaniment so that she could sing while accompanying herself on the lute.

 The manuscript’s provenance in the late seventeenth and early eighteenth centuries is unknown.
-Although Twice’s manuscript lists fifty-eight items in the table of contents on the final leaf, only twenty-eight musical settings are now present, including “Get yee hence, for I must goe” (images 2 and 3) from Shakespeare’s The Winter’s Tale (4.4.336) and “Come away, Come away, Hecket [Hecate]” (image 1) from Middleton’s The Witch (which may also have been used in William Davenant’s 1674 Restoration adaptation of Shakespeare’s Macbeth).
-The earliest text of Macbeth, the 1623 First Folio, simply lists “Come away, come away, &c” as a song by the witches at the end of act three scene five.
+Although Twice’s manuscript lists fifty-eight items in the table of contents on the final leaf, only twenty-eight musical settings are now present, including the aforementioned “Get yee hence, for I must goe” (images 2 and 3) from Shakespeare’s The Winter’s Tale (4.4.336) and “Come away, Come away, Hecket [Hecate]” (image 1) from Middleton’s The Witch (which may also have been used in William Davenant’s 1674 Restoration adaptation of Shakespeare’s Macbeth).
+The earliest text of Macbeth, the 1623 First Folio, simply lists “Come away, come away, &c” as a song by the witches at the end of act three, scene five.

 Twice’s songbook later belonged to John Stafford Smith (1750-1836), who published selected songs from the manuscript in Musica Antiqua (1812), before it passed to music collector and historian Edward Francis Rimbault (1816-1876).
 At Rimbault’s death, the New York Public Library bought it for their Drexel collection, where it still resides.
 A full facsimile of this manuscript appears in Elise Bickford Jorgens, English Song: 1600-1675, volume 10.